gladysomobola113-oss/Gladys-Omobola/README.md

 </p>

 ## 🚀 About Me
-I am a Junior Cloud Security Engineer focused on securing Azure environments.
+I am a Cloud Security Engineer focused on securing Azure environments.
 I am focused on cloud security specifically making sure the right people have the right access and nothing slips through the cracks.
 I spend most of my time in Terraform and Azure figuring out why pipelines fail, how to tighten RBAC and making sure secrets don't accidentally end up in logs.

 I am currently building hands-on experience in identity and access management (Entra ID), network security (NSGs, private endpoints), cloud governance (Azure Policy) and security posture management (Defender for Cloud).